alexlafroscia/alfred-switch-audio-source/README.md

 ## Usage

-This plugin provides an `audio` command that will list the available devices.
+This plugin provides an `audio out` and `audio in` command that will list the available devices.
 Select one of them to make that the active audio output device.

 ![Workflow Screenshot](./images/screenshot.png)